dumbledorebryant/rr_Homeworks/Project/Task2/Task2.md

 >
 > * ### ***Ubuntu 16.04 LTS***
 ## Preparation
 We need to disable selinux and firewall before building up kubernetes.
+Swap also needs to be disabled.
 ```
 systemctl stop firewalld && systemctl disable firewalld
 swapoff -a